 Being able to do a front leg split can be an impressive skill to have.
 However, doing a successful front leg split will require a high level of flexibility in the legs and hips.
 Developing this flexibility can take a lot of practice, requiring you to work slowly and safely to achieve the full front leg split.
 By getting in regular stretching routines and training, you’ll soon be able to perform a full front split with ease.

 We will be sharing you few tips to begin with front leg splits which you can help you achieve splits in 30 days.
+Of course this timeline is not the exact same for everyone.
+Check out this article to see why we think 30 days is a reasonable expectation for most people.
 To achieve a front leg split we need to have flexible glutes, quads and hamstrings.
 The following poses will help you open up those muscles.

 2. Slow and gentle movements: Whenever you are working on a new stretch or practicing your actual front split, you will want to move carefully.
 Moving quickly into a stretch or bouncing the motion can increase the likelihood of an injury occurring especially when you are at beginner level.
 Always keep your movements gentle whenever you are working towards your forward split.
 In the Downward Dog pose, keep your heels flat on the floor to engage the hamstrings.

 3. Focus on your hip flexors: The hip flexors are important muscles that are involved in doing a front split.
 These muscles will need to be gradually trained to become more flexible before you can do a full front split.
 In the Low Lunge pose, try and lower your body as much as you can.
 You will feel the stretch across the hip flexors of both legs, and the front leg hamstring and back leg quadricep.
 Repeat for both legs.